marqueshub/Ironhack-Final-NLP/README.md

 ## Goal

-The goal is to extract people's opinions from the review texts, and classify them into sentiment classes in order to obtain insights into products’ popularity, and people's sentiments about them.
+The goal is to create a model to predict sentiment scores on new data and explore alternative models and solutions.

 ## Datasets

-I intend to use a dataset from "Home and Kitchen" from 2018 products category for my analysis.
+A dataset from "Home and Kitchen" from 2018 products category was used.

 ## Presentation